Memorial Service Speech Examples for a Sibling

 Gentle examples to help you prepare heartfelt words for your sibling’s memorial service.

 Writing a memorial service speech for a sibling means finding words for someone who knew you better than anyone else — someone who shared your beginnings, your memories, and your mischief.
-Whether you were inseparable or simply connected by quiet understanding, their presence shaped who you are.
+Whether you were inseparable or simply connected by a quiet understanding, their presence helped shape who you are.

 Each speech is around 400 words, or 2–3 minutes spoken.